-Interest on the Bonds will be payable, from their date on June 15 and December 15, commencing June 15, 2008.
+Interest on the Bonds will be payable, from their date on June 15 and December 15, commencing June 15, 2009.
 The Bonds mature on June 15 of each year, as shown on the inside cover.

-The Bonds are not subject to mandatory sinking fund or optional redemption prior to maturity as provided herein.
+The Bonds maturing on or after June 15, 2019 are subject to optional redemption prior to maturity as provided herein.
 For maturity prices and yields, see the inside cover.